muggy8/improbable/have-and-havenot/rM7jQact.md

 I let out a sigh as I looked away from him towards the room Phanna's in.

 "Think Phanna will get better before the Exam?"
-I asked signalling that I've accepted his answer.
+I asked signaling that I've accepted his answer.

 "I'll make sure of it Master Mikay," Ethan responded firmly.

 "Hmmm I see, then allow me to give you a hand with your pre-exam assessments.
 After all, I can't let myself be the reason that the exams for next term aren't carried out properly."

 Ethan was shocked at my proposal and let out a big smile.

 "Yes!
-I, no we, would be completely honoured!"
+I, no we, would be completely honored!"

 Ethan quickly activated his communication bracelet and contacted someone who was currently on school grounds.

 "Mikay has just offered to help us with the pre-exam assessments!!!"
 Ethan shouted excitedly into his bracelet but I paid him no mind.

 I don't know how many applicants I'll be assessing but that was trivial to me at this point.

 As long as the exams would end up being properly conducted and the duties of the school fulfilled, then a few extra applicant assessments were perfectly fine by me.

 Ethan spoke into his bracelet for a while before he finally turned to me again.

 "I...
 I'm sorry Master Mikay but... we aren't able to re-order the assessment schedule this late into the assessment process to allow you to assess the top applicants..."
 Ethan told me disappointingly.

-"Ethan, please, enough with all this overcomplicating.
+"Ethan, please, enough with all this over-complicating.
 I said I'd help assess the applicants, I didn't say I would assess the best applicants."
 I scolded.

 "R-right!"
 Ethan snapped and began eagerly speaking into his bracelet again.

 Shortly after, Ethan turned his attention to me again.